ELELAB/mavisp_data_collection/README.md

 # mavisp_data_collection

-Here we post issues for the following purposes:
+Here we post issues  or news for the following purposes:
 - revision or importing of entries to mavisp database
 - issues to fix with the toolkit for mavisp
 - ideas for new development and methods to use in the framework